-REGULAR LIFE GROUPS ARE ON HOLD
+REGULAR LIFE GROUPS HAVE BEEN ON HOLD

-Park Parties: contact Ben Deaver at firstname.lastname@example.org
+Emotionally Healthy Discipleship Book Study: contact Ben Deaver at firstname.lastname@example.org

 Tallgrass believes that much of the Christian life becomes a reality as the church meets as authentic smaller group communities outside the “four walls” of traditional buildings.
 We call these small-medium sized groups “LIFE Groups.”
 LIFE Groups meet throughout the week in people’s homes and are open to anyone interested in learning more about God and experiencing loving Christian community.
 They typically range from 10-30 people and are at the core of Tallgrass’ vision.
 LIFE Groups are an ideal avenue for you to plug in more deeply with our church and to grow in your relationship with God.
 L.I.F.E. is an acronym that stands for the four core values that we see evident in the early church as described in Acts 2:42: